 This list could go on for a while and many people would never dream of leaving their Bug Out Bag without twice that much, but in a pinch that set up could get you by for 3 days.

-Be sure to plan for the weather in your area: Do You have Seasonal Clothes in Your Bug Out Bag
+Be sure to plan for the weather in your area.

 If you are going to survive for 3 days you are going to need protection from the elements and a warm dry place to sleep.
 You need at least: